 Saturday February 8th Dinner from 5-8

-Sunday February 9th 10-5 Working with Cottonwood and Western Red Cedar
+Sunday February 9th 10-5 Working with Cottonwood and Western Red Cedar.
+Infused oils, distilling essential oils, soap making.

-Sunday March 17th 10-5 Exploring bitters- Oregon Grape and Dandelion- with Margi Flint
+Sunday March 17th 10-5 Exploring bitters- Oregon Grape, burdock and dandelion- with Margi Flint.
+Decoctions, and syrups.

-Sunday April 7th 10-5 Spring rising- nettles, berries, bone broth
+Sunday April 7th 10-5 Spring rising- nettles, Bleeding-heart: Making flower essences, long infusions and bone broth.

 Sunday May 5th 10-5 Learning Hydrosols with Leslie Lekos.